Program Overview

 This panel will explore how research infrastructure, strategic funding, and international coordination can strengthen research and accelerate innovation.
 Discussions will focus on opportunities for collaboration across agencies, institutions, and sectors under the bilateral cancer agreement.

-Joint Presentation: National Cancer Institute
+Joint Presentation: Dr. LeeAnn Bailey, Branch Director, National Cancer Institute (NCI)

 Panel Discussion: Discussion with institutional representatives